 Compositional framework syntax.
-The syntax for our compositional enforcement framework is managed by the top-level semantics given by the judgement $G, \mathcal{P} \vdash K_1^G \stackrel{\alpha_l}{\Longrightarrow} K_2^G$ (complete semantics in Section C.1).
+The syntax for our compositional enforcement framework is managed by the toplevel semantics given by the judgement $G, \mathcal{P} \vdash K_1^G \xrightarrow{\alpha_l} K_2^G$ (complete semantics in Section C.1).
 The syntax for our compositional framework is shown in Figure 16.

-We organize our security labels, l, in a three-point security lattice which is the standard two-point security lattice with an additional label '·'.
-At a high-level, · means "no (pc) context" and is neither public nor private, so we put it at the bottom of the security lattice.
+We organize our security labels, l, in a three-point security lattice which is the standard two-point security lattice with an additional label '.'.
+At a high-level, \cdot means "no (pc) context" and is neither public nor private, so we put it at the bottom of the security lattice.
 The program context label indicates the context under which the event handlers execute and is denoted pc.
-Sometimes the pc is restricted to a traditional label, in which case we denote pc_l as a pc which cannot be ·.
+Sometimes the pc is restricted to a traditional label, in which case we denote pc_l as a pcwhich cannot be \cdot .